 A Final Tip

-While it’s important that we never forget the more than 70 million who died or the pain and suffering inflicted around the world during this global conflict, each of these World War II sites is a somber experience.
+While it’s important that we never forget the more than 70 million who died or the pain and suffering inflicted around the world during this global conflict, each of these WW2 sites is a somber experience.
 I recommend incorporating lighthearted, present-day experiences into your itinerary as well.
+If you love the era of the WWII, there are a lot of destinations in Europe you can visit.